brdy1/brdybot/README.md

 - !pokecom: Lists the available commands the bot can perform.

 ![image](screens/commands.PNG)

+-!abbrevs: Lists the available games and their abbreviations for use with the !pokegame command.

 # Data
 The database is not available in this repo, but the table schema is as follows: